How much does a cyber-security error cost?

 Public places like airports, cafes, coffee shops, etc., provide accessible Wi-Fi facilities to their customers.
 However, many locals forget that these accessible unsecured networks are gateways to MIM (man-in-middle) attacks, unencrypted networks, malware, snooping, etc. So they share sensitive information on these malicious hotspots only to regret it later.

 Ensure that your internal staff always use VPN (Virtual Private Network) even while transacting from these public places to maintain sensitive data security.
+The VPN type can be OS-specific, such as a VPN for Windows, or a general VPN.

 The alarming figures of cyber-attacks have resulted in raising awareness in the digital community.